markstringer-dti/markstringer-dti.github.io/dti.md

 My experience of risk registers is that they aren't useful.
 They tend to become, almost instantly, "information fridges."
 A place where information goes to remain unchanged and unnoticed and have no effect.

-But my product owner was an employee of the organisation and wanted to make sure that we doing everything we could about "governance."
+But my product owner was an employee of the organisation and wanted to make sure that we were doing everything we could to show good governance.
 He found a description of an Agile approach to risk management that I had no problem getting behind.

 Each sprint we'd meet with the senior stakeholder.
-For half an hour we'd walk through a kanban board of risks.
+For half an hour we'd walk through a Kanban board of risks.
 Each risk would be scored using an "exposure" score.
 This was calculated by multiplying the cost of the risk happening and the chance of it happening.

 For example: